 Sustainable practices such as the points mentioned above may seem like small unnecessary steps, but you have to start somewhere.
 Once they’ve been implemented, you will notice a difference in your staff’s morale and energy levels - and who knows, you may even attract some new candidates!

-Green office practices breathe new life into the way your business operates, and help attract and retain talented workers who also believe in the eco-friendly approach.
+Green office practices breathe new life into the way your business operates, with the added benefit of helping you attract and retain talented workers who also believe in the eco-friendly approach.

 Sustainability will be an important measure of success for workplaces of the future.
 Download our Green Office Guide to learn how to improve your environmental impact, while also reducing business costs and boosting efficiency.